Alvin Bronstein

 courts as well as the Supreme Court of the United States.
 He was a consultant to state and federal correctional agencies, appeared as an expert witness on numerous occasions and has edited or authored books and articles on human rights and corrections'.

 Early life and education

-Bronstein's Ukrainian-Polish Jewish family had moved to the United States to seek refuge from the pogroms.
-He was born in Brooklyn to Louis and Lillian (née Spielman) Bronstein, who both worked in sales.
+Bronstein was born in Brooklyn to Louis and Lillian (née Spielman) Bronstein, who both worked in sales.
+His father, born Leizer Brunstein, was from Savran, Odesa Oblast (now Ukraine), and his mother from Poland.
+They moved to the United States to seek refuge from the pogroms.

 Bronstein attended Erasmus Hall High School, then the City College of New York before graduating from New York Law School with an LL.B.

 Career

 He began his career working in the American South during the Civil Rights Movement, becoming the Chief Staff Counsel of the Lawyers’ Constitutional Defense Committee from 1964 to 1968 in Jackson, Mississippi.
 He litigated civil rights cases during that time in Mississippi, Alabama, and Louisiana, and represented the major civil rights organizations in the South.
 He was a Fellow at the Kennedy School of Government, Harvard University, from 1969 to 1971.
 He was Pace Law School’s Practitioner-in-Residence in 2009.